WasimKaunain/Database_bplustree/README.md

 - # 📸 Screenshot Documentation — CheckInOut System

 This document showcases key screenshots from the **CheckInOut System** web application and database performance dashboard.
-Each section includes visual references along with placeholders for brief descriptions.
-Feel free to elaborate based on functionality and context.
+Each section includes visual references along with  brief descriptions.

 ---